 Brooklyn's Rube Marquard is traded to the Reds for Dutch Ruether.
 Marquard had been fined for scalping World Series tickets in Cleveland.

-The Reds, who finished 20 games below .500, obtain two players in separate deals who both will play key roles in their unexpected run to next season's National League pennant when they send shortstop Roy McMillan to the Braves for Juan Pizarro and Joey Jay, who will win 21 games for his new team.
+The Reds, who finished 20 games below .500, obtain two players in separate deals, who both will play key roles in the club's unexpected run to next season's National League pennant, when they send shortstop Roy McMillan to the Braves for Juan Pizarro and Joey Jay, who will win 21 games for his new team.
 Pizarro will be packaged by Cincinnati along with Cal McLish to obtain White Sox third baseman Gene Freese, who will hit 26 home runs and drive in 87 runs for the NL champs.

-Arbitrator Peter Seitz rules in favors of Cy Young winner Jim Hunter in a dispute with A's owner Charlie O. Finley making 'Catfish' a very attractive unrestricted free agent.
+Arbitrator Peter Seitz rules in favors of Cy Young winner Jim Hunter in a dispute with A's owner Charlie Finley, making 'Catfish' a very attractive unrestricted free agent.

 The Yankees and Ron Guidry agree to a four-year, $3.6 million deal keeping the free agent in New York.
 During the span of the contract, 'Gator' will average nearly 17 wins a season.

 The Ted Williams Tunnel in Boston is opened as the Splendid Splinter leads the way.

 In their third free agent signing in the last eight days, the Red Sox come to terms with pitcher Hideo Nomo.
 The 32 year-old right-hander, who will lead the league in strikeouts (220) and walks (96) in his only season with Boston, agrees to a one-year deal worth 4.5 million dollars.

 The Mariners acquire 32 year-old two-time All-Star third baseman Jeff Cirillo (.312, 17, 83) from the Rockies in exchange for reliever Jose Paniagua and minor leaguers Dennis Stark and Brian Fuentes.